derekmarion/oop-boggle-i/README.md

 To model the board generation, imagine how this might take place in the real world.
 For instance, in the physical version of the game, you would shake the boggle die to randomly create a 4x4 grid of randomly generated letters.

-## Step 1: Basic Boggle Board
+### Step 1: Basic Boggle Board

 This first iteration of our board will not care if it's possible for a word to be created with our generated board.
 In other words, we're going to focus on building out the necessary data structure to emulate our board.

-The 'BoggleBoard' class has one core instance method: 'shake!'
+The `BoggleBoard` class has one core instance method: `shake!`

-1. Think about how to represent the board. 'shake!' should modify the board by filling each cell with a random upper-case letter 'A..Z'.
+1. Think about how to represent the board. `shake!` should modify the board by filling each cell with a random upper-case letter `A..Z`.
 Also, there aren't any restrictions on the letters.
 They can appear multiple times, so choose at random.

 2. If you've looked into Boggle, you're probably thinking about how in Boggle 'Q' is always 'Qu'.
 Don't worry about this, instead just use 'Q' to represent 'Qu'

-### Example
+#### Example

 Our code should output something like this: